-In 2021, Triodos Investment Management’s assets under management increased to EUR 6.4 billion (end of 2020: EUR 5.4 billion).
-Compared to the year-end figures of 2020, the total volume of the assets under management increased by 17%.
+In 2022, Triodos Investment Management’s assets under management decreased to EUR 5.5 billion (end of 2021: EUR 6.4 billion).
+Compared to the year-end figures of 2021, the total volume of the assets under management decreased by 13%.

 Triodos investment funds offer investors the opportunity to directly invest in sustainable sectors.
 These sectors range from inclusive finance, sustainable energy, organic food and agriculture, to listed companies that materially contribute to the transition toward a sustainable society.

-In 2021, the Triodos Impact Equities and Bonds Funds (Triodos SICAV l), which invest in listed companies, grew by 24.5% to EUR 3,049.7 million.
-The assets under management in the discretionary portfolios of Triodos Bank Private Banking Netherlands, which are managed by Triodos Investment Management, increased by 14.1% to EUR 902.6 million.
+The combined assets under management of the Triodos Impact Equities and Bonds Funds (Triodos SICAV l), which invest in listed companies, decreased by 12.9% to EUR 2,656.0 million as a result of negative market movements.
+The assets under management in the discretionary portfolios of Triodos Bank Private Banking Netherlands, which are managed by Triodos Investment Management, decreased by 16.6% to EUR 752.8 million.

-Assets under management in the Dutch Triodos Green Fund, the fund that invests in green projects that promote sustainable development, increased by 9.9% to EUR 1,188.8 million.
+Assets under management of the Dutch Triodos Groenfonds, the fund that invests in green projects that promote sustainable development, decreased by 25.3% to EUR 888.0 million.
+This decrease can mainly be attributed to rising interest rates and cautious investor sentiment, negatively impacting the level of inflow into the fund.

-Triodos Food Transition Europe Fund, the fund that offers investors the opportunity to participate in the growth of the organic and sustainable food sector in Europe, grew by 49.5% to EUR 72.3 million.
-This sharp growth of the assets under management is the result of investor inflow on the one hand and strong portfolio performance on the other hand.
+Triodos Food Transition Europe Fund, the fund that offers investors the opportunity to participate in the growth of the organic consumer and sustainable lifestyle sector in Europe, decreased by 12.2% to EUR 63.5 million.
+This decrease is mainly the result of market dynamics negatively impacting the performance of the underlying portfolio which is reflected in the fund’s Net Asset Value.

 Triodos Fair Share Fund2